kirstenfrank/GetCleanData/README.md

 Done in step 1.5

 5)    Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-The aggregate does this.
+The aggregate command does this.
 This dataset is called tidydata and is written out as tidydata.txt.

 ## Experiment and variable details
 The experiment was performed using accelerometers and gyroscopes in smartphones (Samsung).